The Xiaomi Poco X3 NFC is all about value, like every Poco handset before it and almost every Xiaomi device.

 - Snapdragon 732G CPU

-The Poco X3 NFC is more powerful than most other phones you might consider at the price.
+The Poco X3 NFC is more powerful than most other phones you might consider at the price, which is one of the reasons it ranks among the best Xiaomi phones.

 The Snapdragon 732G processor inside this handset is far more powerful than the Snapdragon 665 and Samsung Exynos 9611 found in high-profile rivals such as the Motorola Moto G8 Power, Samsung Galaxy M31 and Oppo A72.